 “We see a lot of opportunities to manage clients’ liability risk,” says Thio Tse Chong, DBS’s managing director of treasury and markets.
 “Our ability and capacity to provide good funding solutions is progressively extended to corporate clients, and is gaining traction through education.”

 The unwinding of central banks’ extraordinary stimulus has been one of the drivers of current liquidity tightening.
 The US Federal Reserve has raised rates twice this year, and securities purchasing by the Fed, the European Central Bank and Bank of Japan has dwindled.
 Together with the repatriation of a part of US non-financial companies’ $2 trillion offshore cash nest, this has led to a reversal in dollar liquidity.
 That is particularly worrisome for companies based in emerging markets, which saw dollar borrowings climb by one-tenth last year, according to the International Monetary Fund.

 DBS’s interest rates hedging and risk management offerings include customised funding products, expanding data-driven usage and deepening relationships with clients, especially with institutional investors and multinational corporations.
 The changing market environment has also allowed the bank to expand its customer base in its home market and broaden its presence in markets such as Japan, Korea, the United Arab Emirates, UK and US.

 With the new approaches, DBS experienced significant volume gains in its rates and foreign exchange products over the past year – forex volumes climbed by one-third and rates business doubled over the past year, says Thio.
 In addition, the bank’s income from western multinational businesses grew double-digit.

-“We are well-prepared and talking to our clients, demonstrating to them which countries in Asia would have less impact to some of these issues.”
+“We are well-prepared and talking to our clients, demonstrating to them which countries in Asia would have less impact on some of these issues.”

 For the past two quarters, the DBS research team has been extremely accurate on the interest rates, cross-currency swap and forex option fronts